scylladb/sphinx-scylladb-theme/docs/source/deployment/previews.rst

 We use a custom Jenkins pipeline to automatically generate a preview site for the documentation on every pull request that modifies the docs folder.

-To request activation of this feature for your ScyllaDB project, `open an issue on this repository <https://github.com/scylladb/scylla-pkg/>`_ in this repository and ask to enable the pull request preview feature.
+To request activation of this feature for your ScyllaDB project, open an issue on the private ``scylladb/scylla-pkg`` repository (``https://github.com/scylladb/scylla-pkg/``) and ask to enable the pull request preview feature.